AdobeDocs/stock-api-docs/src/pages/getting-started/apps/06-licensing-assets.md

 #### Follow the redirects...

-The download URL provided by the Stock API is an alias that may redirect you to the actual location of the file on a cloud-based server.
+The download URL provided by the Stock API is an alias that will redirect you to the actual location of the file on a cloud-based server.
 Therefore, your request must follow any redirect from the Stock API server, and output the result to a file.

 Curl command line example (`-L`: Follow redirects)